Processing math: 0%

 Description

 The transformations for negative and positive responses were determined by Yeo and Johnson (2000) by imposing the smoothness condition that the second derivative of zYJ(λ) with respect to y be smooth at y = 0.
-However some authors, for example Weisberg (2005), query the physical interpretability of this constraint which is oftern violated in data analysis.
+However some authors, for example Weisberg (2005), query the physical interpretability of this constraint which is often violated in data analysis.
 Accordingly, Atkinson et al (2019) and (2020) extend the Yeo-Johnson transformation to allow two values of the transformations parameter: λN for negative observations and λP for non-negative ones.

 ScoreYJall computes: 1) the global t test associated with the constructed variable for λ=λP=λN.